gen ai gender gap

 By promoting diversity and inclusion in generative AI, we can create systems that are fairer, more innovative, and better equipped to serve all of humanity.
 The future of AI depends on the voices we include today.

-What do you think about the gender gap in Generative AI?
+What do you think about the gen ai gender gap?
 Have you experienced its impact firsthand?
 Share your thoughts in the comments below—we’d love to hear from you!

 Visit my website for my AI ETHICS news!
 THE SYNTELLIX.